Biology and Biomedical Sciences: Immunology

 Doctor of Philosophy (PhD)

 Gill, Jennifer, "The Role of Snail Homolog 1 in Embryonic Stem Cell Differentiation" (2012).
-Electronic Theses and Dissertations.
-Paper 577.
+All Theses and Dissertations (ETDs).
+577.